kekevids134/Panchroma/README.md

-# please go to releases this version is outdated
+# please go to releases this version is likely outdated
+as of v0.2.2 of releases it isn't at least